Why did God Create Sex?

 How God could have handled reproduction in human beings

-without sex.
-He could have made man and woman having the same relationship as
+created marriage without sex.
+He could have made man and woman having the same

-could have still created woman as the helper to man, with her symbolizing the
+having sex.
+He could have still created woman as the helper to man, with her

-role of the Church in submitting to her husband, as the Church submits to
+symbolizing the role of the Church in submitting to her husband, as the Church

-without needing any sexual contact between a man and a woman.
-In fact God could
+been done without needing any sexual contact between a man and a woman.
+In fact

-have made humans like fish, where the female lays eggs and the male comes by
+God could have made humans like fish, where the female lays eggs and the male

-just for reproduction, he could have made us like many animals that just go
+have sex just for reproduction, he could have made us like many animals that

-into heat once or twice a year for a short period.
-During this limited period
+just go into heat once or twice a year for a short period.
+During this limited

 How God made our sexuality tells us a lot about his purposes for